plicease/App-clad/README.md

 [clad](https://metacpan.org/pod/clad) runs on both the client and the server.
 This specifies the command used to communicate with the client on the server end.
 Unless you are testing [clad](https://metacpan.org/pod/clad) you probably won't need to change this.

+## fat

+Include the server code as part of the payload.
+This is useful for hosts that do not already have [App::clad](https://metacpan.org/pod/App::clad) installed.
+This is the same as the `--fat` option above.

+## fat\_server\_command

+The command to execute on the server side when using the `--fat` command line option or the `fat` configuration option.
+The default is simply `perl`.

 ## ssh\_command